saveourtool/diktat/info/guide/guide-chapter-6.md

     var b: Int = 0
 }

-// empty primary constructor is not needed here also
+// empty primary constructor is not needed here
 // it can be replaced with a primary contructor with one argument or removed class Test() {
     var a  = "Property"